 Barclays recently announced a share issue to raise just under $9billion.
 This is to try and help the company survive the credit crunch and so it is important for the banking system, which currently needs more liquidity.

 2. A place for investment

-Movements in the stock market can also affect the macro economy in long run through wealth and confidence effects.
+Movements in the stock market can also affect the macroeconomy in the long run through wealth and confidence effects.

 Volatility of the stock market